 While these changes have forced a reallocation of marketing funds and will likely lead to continued acquisition activity, we think that traditional wide-moat consumer-products firms such as Coca-Cola (KO), PepsiCo (PEP), Procter & Gamble (PG), Anheuser-Busch (BUD), Campbell Soup (CPB), McCormick (MKC), Wrigley (WWY),and Hershey (HSY) will retain their long-term competitive advantages.
 This will be due in part to legacy brand equity built in the golden age of the push economy, but much more importantly it will come from distribution and scale advantages that remain as strong as ever.
 With the landscape and rules of the game in constant flux, we think that Morningstar's moat ratings are particularly valuable to consumers when considering the competitive threats to a consumer-products manufacturer.

-Matthew Reilly does not own shares in any of the securities mentioned above.
+Matthew Reilly does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.